LucaIaco/TabBarView/README.md

   - iOS 15.0 (iPhone and iPad)
   - iOS 17.2 (iPhone and iPad)

 The project contains the reusable components that make the underlying mechanism to work.
-You can find them under the folder `Displayable`, which are `TabBarView.swift`, `TabBarView.Item.swift` and `TabBarView.Utils.swift`.
+You can find them under the folder `Component`, which are `TabBarView.swift`, `TabBarView.Item.swift` and `TabBarView.Utils.swift`.
 The code is higly commented, I hope will give you a good understanding of all the showcased scenario

 ### Sample code